 In your 30s and 40s

 Consider covering your partner, especially if you rely on two incomes to pay the bills.
 However, covering a stay-at-home parent may also make sense.
 ‘Services’ provided by your partner, including childcare and housekeeping, can be expensive.
-Life insurance can help cover these costs in the event of their death.
+Life insurance could help cover the costs of hiring professional help in the event of their death.

-Lastly, you may want to consider adding your children as beneficiaries to all policies you and your partner hold.
+Lastly, you may want to think about adding your children as beneficiaries to any policies you and your partner hold.

 In your 50s and 60s

-Reaching your 50s brings more life changes and the need to re-evaluate your life insurance cover.
+Reaching your 50s brings more life changes and the need to check your life insurance cover.
 Approaching retirement age may mean scaling back expenses.
-If you’ve paid off your debts (house, car, other loans), then lowering your coverage and premiums may make sense.
+If you’ve paid off your debts (house, car, other loans), then lowering your cover and premiums may make sense.

 65 and beyond

-By now you’re likely relaxing, spending time with family and friends and enjoying your golden years.
+By now you’re hopefully relaxing, spending time with family and friends and enjoying your golden years.
 Take a short break from the fun to check the beneficiaries on your policies.
-You may want to add grandchildren to the list, or consider nominating a charity you’re passionate about.
+You may want to add your grandchildren to the list.

 Disclaimer: The information provided in this article is of general nature, and does not take into account your personal situation.
 You should consider whether the information is appropriate to your needs or seek professional advice, where necessary.

 All product information is correct at the time this article was published.
 For current product information, please visit the Momentum Life website.